carpentries-incubator/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 ## Collect read files by pairs

-This step shows how to match **read** files into pairs, so they can be mapped by Salmon.
+This step shows how to match **read** files into pairs, so they can be mapped by salmon.

 Edit the script `script3.nf` and add the following statement as the last line:
 ~~~